 This experience was the driving force behind the setting up of the charity.
-This gap in services needed to be filled, so we set up our trauma services – part of our early intervention strategy.
+This gap in services needed to be filled, so we set up a Trauma Centre in May 2013 – part of our early intervention strategy.

 I started to work on the charity Suicide Crisis in the summer of 2012, whilst still in crisis.
-The reason why I was able to work on a suicide charity, whilst in crisis myself, was because I experienced dissociation (a trauma-related condition).
+It is possible that the reason why I was able to work on a suicide charity, whilst in crisis myself, was because I experienced dissociation (a trauma-related condition).
 This involves varying degrees of detachment.
 I was able to detach from my emotions – and almost detach from the part of me that was suicidal.

 Trauma has many negative effects.
 However, the person that I was before the trauma could not have developed this charity.
 The difficulties and huge challenges would have defeated my previous self.
 The experience of trauma has given me a determination and a tenacity that I didn’t have before.

 We know that this charity is offering something different.
 We are being accessed by clients who say they would not have used other services.
 They are exactly the clients that we wanted to reach – those who were not accessing help and whose silence about their suicidality put them at greater risk.

 The charity is no longer just about my experience.
 We constantly listen to our clients, and the charity has evolved to provide the kind of additional services that they want.”

 Joy’s book “Suicide Crisis: The Story” explains in more detail her own descent into crisis, and how her own experience of mental health services led to her desire to set up something very different.
 Money raised from the sale of the book goes directly to our charity to help our clients.